leonardinius/leonardinius.github.io/_posts/2014-08-06-devops-101-on-saltstack-example.md

  - **Document things** <br/>
    One of the problems in early estimation was getting grasp of existing environment, topology and all inter-connections and inter-dependencies.
-   Having our infrastructure in even semi automated provisioned way would be a big step forward in terms of platform internals documentation.
-Every developer would be able to sift through
-   [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_ introduced certain change, adjusted particular parameter or opened some port.
+   Having our infrastructure in even semi automated way would be a big step forward in terms of platform internals documentation.
+Every developer would be able to sift through [Code Versioning System] [define:vcs] history and be able to make informed guesses about _who_, _when_, _how_ and _why_ introduced certain change, adjusted particular parameter or opened some port.

  - **Single point of truth** <br />
    With infrastructure as data/code we would be able to answer that the state _should be_ in every moment of time.
-Where should not be questions of whether John followed the Wiki instructions OR some issue comment OR whatever else.
+Where should not be questions of whether John followed the Wiki instructions OR some ticket comment OR whatever else.
 There might be issues in implementation OR our assumptions about the platform universe might be wrong (e.g. what state revision was used to provision service A).
 However now there is only one place the state _should_ come from - from Code Versioning System.

 ## The Evaluation

 I did my best in research what the tools available on the market are, that the trends are and what potential benefits I might get.
-In the matter of literally 10 minutes I have come up with the following list:
+In the matter of literally 30 minutes I have come up with the following list:

  1. [PuppetLabs Puppet] [1], [puppetlabs/puppet] [2]
  2. [OpsCode Chef] [3], [opscode/chef] [4]